Due: October 1

 Examples of Activities

 Your proposal should explain how the proposed activity will help you stay current in the discipline you teach.
 Since there are many options for appropriate professional development, including scholarly projects, a variety of activities will be considered.
-The following is a non-exhaustive list of illustrative examples for proposals:

 Proposals may not include the following: